 Through a series of experiments, I developed a method for 3D printing incredibly thin pieces from pure porcelain clay.
-Surprisingly, the lightweight forms maintained their shape during the high-firing process without requiring any additional support.
-The reason for this is, despite their fragile nature, the pieces did not collapse under their own weight when the porcelain softened at the high temperatures in the kiln.
+Surprisingly, the overhanging forms maintained their shape during the high-firing process without requiring any additional support.
+Their lightweight nature ensured that the pieces did not collapse to their own weight, even when the porcelain softened under the intense heat of the kiln.

 This fascinating discovery inspired me to scale up my work.
 Encouraged by the potential, I built a new machine, twice the size of my previous one, designed to simultaneously form both thin and large porcelain pieces—something previously unattainable with existing methods.
-After months of meticulous calibration, I printed the first piece, measuring an impressive 1.5 meters in height.
+After months of meticulous calibration, I printed the first piece, measuring an impressive 1.5 meters in height and only a few millimeters thick.
 Unfortunately, it collapsed during firing and fell onto the kiln wall.

 Undeterred by this setback, I remained convinced that creating such a large form was possible.
 Over the next three years, I devoted myself to a painstaking process of trial and error.
 Only after making 26 pieces did I finally discover the recipe that enabled me to achieve the desired scale.
 The process was long and challenging, but the result is something once thought impossible.

 As I delved deeper into the intriguing world of large-scale porcelain, I encountered a variety of unique challenges.
 One particular issue was the remarkable shrinkage of the material that increased proportionately to the size of the object; in fact, the piece shrank by an astounding 30 cm (12 inches) in height between the forming stage and the completion of firing.
 This very reason is why porcelain is typically reserved for smaller pieces and is considered the most difficult type of ceramic to work with.